TAA511 – 8.00 Hours

 Course Completion Requirements

-- Must have a valid driver’s license and be capable of operating a motor vehicle under moderately stressful conditions.
+- Must be capable of operating a motor vehicle under moderately stressful conditions.

 - A current motor vehicle inspection sticker